halverneus/org.kde.video/README.md

 Clone this repository into ~/.local/share/plasma/wallpapers/ (The resulting path being: "~/.local/share/plasma/wallpapers/org.kde.video/...".)

 Now you just go into wallpaper or lock screen settings and chose "Video" instead of "Image".

+Feel free to use and add to this project!